Macedonian Australians: Macedonians in New South Wales

 Sydney is home to one of the largest concentrations of Macedonians in Australia and in the diaspora.
-The first Macedonians came to Sydney in the early 1920s before making their way to the coal fields of the Illawarra or Hunter Valley, the heavy industrial centers of Port Kembla and Newcastle, or heading inland to places like Broken Hill and Richmond.
+The first Macedonians came to Sydney in the early 1920s before making their way to the coal fields of the Illawarra or Hunter Valley, the heavy industrial centres of Port Kembla and Newcastle, or heading inland to places like Broken Hill and Richmond.
 The first Macedonian to settle in Rockdale was Risto Belcheff from the village Capari in 1945.
 By 1946 a branch of the Macedonian-Australian People's League was opened in Sydney, it was known as Vesela Makedonija.
 The Vesela Makedonija branch founded the Ilinden Soccer Club in the same year.
 In 1948 the group established a KUD also known as "Vesela Makedonija".
 From 1948 - 1953 the Macedonian Newspaper "Makedonska Iskra" was published in Sydney.
 From 1946 to 1960 Macedonian dances were often held in the Zora Hall.
 In 1957 the first Easter dance took place in the Trades Hall, the Russian Club was also a common hall for dances and celebrations.
 From 1960 onwards thousands of Macedonians from the Bitola and Prespa regions of Macedonia settled in Sydney, most notably: Rockdale, Arncliffe, Bexley, Bankstown, Yagoona and Banksia.
 The Macedonians started to meet every Christmas Day in the Royal National Park, this tradition continues today.
 A second, KUD Ilinden was set up.
 In 1969 and the only Macedonian Orthodox Cathedral in NSW and the first Macedonian Church in Sydney, Свети Кирил и Методиј/Saints Cyril and Methodius of Rosebery was built.

 In 1975 the Macedonian Orthodox Church, Света Петка/Saint Petka of Rockdale was established by Macedonians from the village of Capari.
 In 1976 the Macedonian Ethnic School, 11 October was founded in Yagoona followed by a second in Canley Vale, St Nikola, in the following year.
 In 1977 the foundation stone was laid for Свети Никола/Saint Nikola of Cabramatta was laid.
 Soccer clubs such as Bankstown City Lions (Sydney Macedonia), Rockdale City Suns (Rockdale Ilinden), Yagoona Lions Soccer Club and Arncliffe Macedonia Soccer Club were all founded by Macedonians.
 The Macedonian Literary society of "Gligor Prličev" was founded in Sydney in 1978.
 The Society releases a quarterly journal called Povod.
 The society maintains a Macedonian-language library.
 The society organises competitions for literature.
 And in 1985 the society published a volume of poems called Vidici (Vistas) with poems from 31 Australian Macedonian poets, this was done with the help of the Australia Council.
 Members of the Society have been invited to the prestigious Struga Poetry Evenings.
 In 1983 ties with SR Macedonia were strengthened as Bitola and Rockdale became sister cities.